dashshuk/javatechex/README.md

 From command line :

-simply download the JAR to your favourite folder
+simply build the JAR to your favourite folder

 Navigate to that folder at the command prompt